andywilsonuk/StringTokenFormatter/README.md

 # Migrating to version 9

 See [the v8 migration page](/migration-v8.md) for details on breaking changes and how to upgrade from version 8 to version 9.
+See [the v6 migration page](/migration-v6.md) for details on breaking changes and how to upgrade from version 6 to version 7.

 # Overview